developingAlex/lakedisappointment/README.md

       "password": "password123"
     }
     ```
+1. If that worked you should have gotten a response from the server with a status of 200 OK and a response with data containing a token as in the below example:
+    ```
+    HTTP/1.1 200 OK
+    X-Powered-By: Express
+    Access-Control-Allow-Origin: *
+    Content-Type: application/json; charset=utf-8
+    Content-Length: 217
+    ETag: W/"d9-yQIU6/XlEszncUbBcCQfDuEFxvQ"
+    Date: Sun, 07 Jan 2018 12:20:34 GMT
+    Connection: keep-alive

+    {
+      "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6InVzZXIxQG1haWwuY29tIiwiaWF0IjoxNTE1MzI3NjM0LCJleHAiOjE1MTU5MzI0MzQsInN1YiI6IjVhMjhkOWI2M2EwYmVhM2U4ZGUzZjljZiJ9.c9RP3hEwuGpZUFmMO3MiUGsTH5SQdpl8nwgJvF6zMM4"
+    }
+    ```
 1. fine so far but if we wanted to allow a session (session: true) ( leave a cookie on the browser ) we need to have the passport initialized:
     **api/middleware/auth.js**
     ```javascript